lucas-rodrigues-goes/framework-dnd/README.md

 - Dynamic day/night switching through an in-game clock (that is advanced as rounds go on, or at GMs control).
 - Easy addition of mp3 files to Maptool for ambience, music, etc (Integration using [JUH's MTScripts](https://forums.rptools.net/viewtopic.php?t=29143)).
 - Code that is easier to read/modify for those wanting to make their own thing from this framework (This project is being written in JavaScript, instead of MTScript).

+## Currently

+The project is still in development, if you want to have a preview of its current iteration, you can download the framework.cmpg file and open it on MapTool to have a look